rohanmarathe567-code/RentTracker/README.md

 ## Overview

-RentTracker is a modern property management solution built with ASP.NET Core that helps landlords efficiently manage their rental properties, track payments, and handle property-related documents.
-The system provides an intuitive API for property management operations while maintaining robust data storage and file handling capabilities.
+RentTracker is a modern property management solution built with ASP.NET Core and Blazor WebAssembly that helps landlords efficiently manage their rental properties, track payments, and handle property-related documents.
+The system provides an intuitive web application with a robust backend API for property management operations while maintaining secure data storage and file handling capabilities.

 ## Features